hadilq/cv-english/README.md

 ## TL;DR

 I write my CV by `Latex`, which I'm comftable with.
 Also I can track the changes with `git`, how cool is this?
+If you are here to see me resume, the PDF file is committed and you can find it [above](https://github.com/hadilq/cv-english/blob/main/cv-public-lashkari.pdf).

 To re-generate the pdf files just add the `credential-data.sh` file with the following variables, then run `$ ./generate.sh` command.

 ```
 #!/bin/bash